dujay971226/CSC207_Week3_Group/README.md

 ## Technical Challenges
 We have encountered the following technical challenges that are currently hindering our progress:

+1. Learn to use Javascript and JSON Files.
-1. Finding suitable APIs: We found that some good APIs are not available in IntelliJ.
+2. Finding suitable APIs: We found that some good APIs are not available in IntelliJ.

-2. Use of APIs: Unskilled use of APIs leads to difficulties in selecting and applying APIs.
+3. Use of APIs: Unskilled use of APIs leads to difficulties in selecting and applying APIs.